Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ### Introduction

-The objective of this challenge is to explore the data foundation deployed on the previous step.
+The objective of this challenge is to explore the data foundation further.
 For this, we prepared a few questions for you, which you can answer using the data foundation views and the provided sample Cortex data.
 In case you are not familiar with SQL, you can use hints.

 ### Description

 To explore the Cortex dataset in Google BigQuery, please, answer the following questions.
 For some of them, you would need to run SQL queries directly in the reporting datasets.
 We anticipate that you might not code in your daily job and therefore, we provide ready to use SQL statements for every question as a hint.
 Feel free to use them!
 If you have SQL experience and you have time, we encourage you to come up with the solution on your own.

 Now, usign the reporting views, please try to answer the following questions:

 - **Task 1.** Find out how many different products are in the product group "002" (Electronics)